Mohr/Midas Photo Gallery

 no more, no less

 – .Harriet Mohr

-Apartment house at Watteaustraat 4 (3 miles from the Anne Frank House) in Amsterdam, Holland where Aunt Elsbet and Uncle Robert lived in hiding, until a group of Nazis stormed their apartment.
+Apartment house at Watteaustraat 4 (3 miles from the Anne Frank House) in Amsterdam, Holland where Aunt Elsbet and Uncle Robert lived.
 After their capture they were deported to Auschwitz, where they were separated.
 When the war ended and Elsbet was liberated from Auschwitz, she found out Robert had been murdered by the Nazis, shortly after entering the camp.
 When the young married couple were captured Elsbet was 27 and Robert was 32.
 To read Elsbet’s disturbing first hand report on her capture, CLICK HERE to the page in the book, Buried by The Times.

 Note, Anne Frank and her family were in hiding from July 1942 until August 1944 when the family was arrested.
 Elsbet and Robert were in hiding for three years prior to their arrest in August 1943.
 Thus, their times in hiding were somewhat similar.
 Neither ever could have dreamed of being mentioned together on a “BLOG,” such as ours, in the year 2012.

 Uncle Robert Gerst – First husband of Aunt Elsbeth Midas

 Captured in Amsterdam, when in hiding with Elsbeth

 and transported to Auschwitz.
 She survived, he did not.

 “In July 1943, after the Gersts had spent 3 years living under harsh Nazi occupation, eight Gestapo men stormed their hiding place and Elsbet’s excruciating odyssey began.”

 Excerpt from Buried by The Times: The Holocaust and America’s Most Important Newspaper (Cambridge University Press, 2005):